Leicester Tigers: Colours

 Tigers' very first kit was black with white shorts and black socks, with the club's crest in the centre of the chest.
 From 1884 to 1887, the club played in chocolate and yellow shirts, likely giving rise to the club's nickname, white shorts and black socks before experimenting with claret and French grey horizontal stripes between 1887 and 1891.

 Martin Johnson and Graham Rowntree in Tigers traditional colours during the friendly match vs. Bath in 2007.

 The first use of the scarlet, green and white was on 3 October 1891 against Wolverton at Belgrave Cricket & Cycle Ground.
 However, for the 1891–92 season, the pattern was vertical stripes.
 It was not until 1895 that the now-traditional scarlet, green and white horizontal stripes were introduced to the jersey, paired with black shorts and socks until 1906.
-The Tigers then played three season between 1906 and 1909 in white shirts with navy shorts, the first two seasons with a leaping tiger logo on the left breast before reverting to a scarlet, green and white striped jersey, while retaining the navy shorts.
+The Tigers then played three seasons between 1906 and 1909 in white shirts with navy shorts, the first two seasons with a leaping tiger logo on the left breast before reverting to a scarlet, green and white striped jersey, while retaining the navy shorts.
 This new kit layout lasted until 1947 when the navy shorts were swapped for white.

 The Tigers kit and colours did not materially change between 1947 and 1999, only slight variations in the sizes of the stripes, the addition of a manufacturer's logo in 1975, a sponsor in 1988 and in 1991 the addition of the club crest for the first time since 1908.

 In 1999, the Tigers switched to a darker green and have played in a variety of kit designs since.